 The orb can land in three different spots and is telegraphed by a red arrow.
 Commonly kiters will pick up the orbs to the left of them, or clockwise when looking from above, but different groups will handle this differently – confirm before the fight starts!

 Starting at 90%, when Qadim lays a carpet he will also target a random player with his Skyhammer attack.
-Only the tank will be except from this: kiters may be targeted.
+Only the tank will be exempt from this: kiters may be targeted.
 This player will be targeted with a barrage of lightning comprising of three orange areas of effect.
-Each circle will grow progressively larger and will deal heavy damage to any players stays in the AoE at detonation.
-To handle this mechanic the targeted player should simply run out of the group towards the edge of the arena.
-Be careful to avoid assassinating your Kiters!
+Each circle will grow progressively larger and will deal heavy damage to any players staying in the AoE at detonation.
+To handle this mechanic, the targeted player should simply run out of the group toward the edge of the arena.
+Be careful to avoid assassinating your kiters!

 Note: The area of effect does not move with you.
 Instead, each circle will be placed at your current position allowing you to move out of them prior to detonation.
 The last circle is very large, so players cannot escape prior to detonation without swiftness or superspeed – save your dodge for this final circle.